Develop5/PlaywrightDemo/README.md

 &nbsp;

 *I am here:*
-- [ ] Section 10: The Playground - Automating all the things
+- [ ] Section 11: The Playground - Automating all the things
-        Chapter 83.
-Automating Switches - low code / no code
+        Chapter 85.
+Automating Browser Alerts, Page Alerts and Tooltips - part 1

         Note:
             Playwright treats switches in the same fashion as checkboxes